Bau (goddess): Bau and medicine goddesses

-A degree of syncretism occurred between Bau and Ninisina, and the former is simply given as the name of the latter in Girsu in the composition Ninisina and the Gods.
+A degree of syncretism occurred between Bau and Ninisina, and the former is explained as the name of the latter used in Girsu in the composition Ninisina and the Gods.
 A hymn composed on behalf of Ishme-Dagan describes Bau with epithets which normally belonged to Ninisina.
 It is possible that the development of a connection between these goddesses was politically motivated and was supposed to help the kings of Isin with posing as rightful successors of earlier influential dynasties.
 According to Manuel Ceccarelli it developed in parallel with the connection between their respective husbands, Ningirsu and Pabilsag.
 The character of Bau and Ninisina was however not identical, for example the former typically does not appear in incantations and was not invoked as an opponent of demons, unlike the latter.
-Her lack of association with dogs, well attested for other healing goddesses, might be related to this difference.
+Bau's lack of association with dogs, which sets her apart from other healing goddesses, might be related to this difference.

 Another medicine goddess associated with Bau was Gula, though they were not closely connected with each other until the late second millennium BCE.
-They were likely regarded as analogous in the Middle Assyrian period, with examples including the interchangeable use of their names in colophons and direct equation in a local version of the Weidner god list, but they were not always viewed as identical.
-Irene Sibbing-Plantholt suggests that the phrase Bau ša qēreb Aššur might have been used specifically to differentiate Bau as a name of Gula and Bau as an independent goddess.
+They were likely regarded as analogous in the Middle Assyrian period, with examples including the interchangeable use of their names in colophons and direct equation in a local Assurian recension of the Weidner god list, but they were not always viewed as identical.
+Irene Sibbing-Plantholt suggests that the title Bau ša qēreb Aššur might have been used to differentiate Bau as a name of Gula and Bau as an independent goddess.
 In the Gula Hymn of Bulluṭsa-rabi, composed at some point between 1400 and 700 BCE, Bau is listed as one of the names of the eponymous goddess.
 This composition, despite equating various goddesses with Gula, nonetheless preserves information about the individual character of each of them.
 The section dedicated to Bau highlights her role as a life-giving deity.
-However, a late Babylonian incantation states that Gula was exalted by the command of Bau, which affirms they were viewed as separate.
-They also function separately from each other in sources pertaining to a festival held in Uruk in the first millennium BCE.
+However, a late Babylonian incantation states that Gula was "exalted by the command of Bau", which indicates they were viewed as separate.
+They also occur separately from each other in sources pertaining to a festival held in Uruk in the first millennium BCE.
 Bau's association with Zababa was also exclusive to her.